 Is there a trial class or some way to see if theses classes are a good match for me?

 We do offer 20-minute trials periodically at the A1.1 and B1.1 levels.
 Check here for more information on how to sign up for the next session!

 Is there an option for private instruction (one-on-one)?

 Yes!
 Need a more tailor-made curriculum to suit a timeline or specific goal?
 Tanja Schmitz, our Language Program Coordinator, can help set you up with one of our instructors.
 Here is more info on pricing.

 Yes, or they are failed intellectuals.
 Either way, you win!

 How much is a German-language class at Deutsches Haus at NYU?

 Our regular course fee is $620 for 25 hours, and $540 for our conversation courses of 20 hours.
-Our early bird fee is $595 for regular courses and $510 for conversation courses.
 To see all prices, please click here.

 Do you give discounts?

 Yes!
-The current discount elligible communities are: students (high school or university), seniors (ages 65+), and NYU alumni/staff/faculty.
+The current discount eligible communities are: students (high school or university), seniors (ages 65+), and NYU alumni/staff/faculty.
 We give 10% off to all of the above communities.
-Please reach out to Christian Mendonca at (firstname.lastname@example.org) with a photo or scan of a valid ID for the corresponding discount (school ID for all categories other than the senior discount, for which a valid state ID or passport - with a legible DOB - will do) in order to receive the code.
+Please reach out to firstname.lastname@example.org with a photo or scan of a valid ID for the corresponding discount (school ID for all categories other than the senior discount, for which a valid state ID or passport - with a legible DOB - will do) in order to receive the code.